 The Center for Disease Control (CDC) in Atlanta has ranked the most dangerous dog breeds in the order of the number of serious maimings caused by them:

-These breeds are responsible for a disproportionate number of the dog bite victims each year in the United States.
+These breeds are responsible for a disproportionate number of dog bite victims each year in the United States.
 Some insurance companies will not even issue homeowners coverage for families with one of these dogs.
 They know that the actuarial risk is simply too great.

-Although fatal injuries are rare, the states of Texas, Georgia and Tennessee lead in the number of deaths caused by dogs.
+Although fatal injuries are rare, the states of Texas, Georgia, and Tennessee lead in the number of deaths caused by dogs.
 Various theories have been suggested to explain this.

 Children are often the victims

-It is particularly sad that many victims of animal attack, especially of dogs, are children.
+It is particularly sad that many victims of an animal attack, especially of dogs, are children.
 For them, getting bitten by a dog is the 5th most frequent cause of emergency visits.
 The median age of child dog bite victims is 15 years; boys age 5 to 9 have the highest incidence rate.

 Children often have difficulty gauging a dog’s capacity for abrupt violence.
 Many kids have never been properly trained in how to approach a strange pet.
 And because children often have their heads closer to the proximity of an animal’s jaws, many of the injuries suffered by children involve their faces.
 In fact, 77 percent of the time the face is the dog’s target, especially the lips, nose and cheeks.